-An employer cannot oblige their employees to take holidays, even if there is less work available due to the coronavirus outbreak.
+In principle, an employer cannot oblige the employee to take holidays.
 Holidays must be agreed upon between the employer and the employee.
 However, given the exceptional circumstances, employees can be expected to act reasonably towards the employer.
 For example, it is conceivable that an employer and employee agree that a certain part of the holidays will be taken before a certain date.
 This prevents staffing problems after the coronavirus in a ‘recovery’ period.

 The employee can however be obliged to take holidays where the possibility of predetermined mandatory holidays is laid down in the employment agreement or collective labour agreement.

 In the press conference dated March 31st 2020 Prime Minister Rutte requested that people not make holiday plans for the coming May holidays.
 Therefore, many employees have been forced to postpone their holiday plans.
 This however does not automatically mean that the employee can cancel the approved holidays.

 If the employee wishes to cancel the approved holidays, he/she will have to discuss the situation with the employer.
 The circumstances of the case will dictate whether the employer is obliged to agree to such a request or not.
 The employer must act as a “good employer”, meaning that the employer must have a good reason to reject the employee’s request, for example because there is no work available or because the employer already arranged a substitute.

 The law stipulates that the employer, after consultation with the employee, may cancel approved holidays (or postpone the holidays) where the employer has “substantial reasons” for doing so.
 The coronavirus outbreak may bring such substantial reasons which can include understaffing due to high absenteeism or a sudden increased demand, for example in healthcare.